tropicbliss/Custom_ROM_Building_Guide/README.md

 This process takes about an hour or more, so feel free to grab a cup of coffee, get on with your day while having this process running in the background on your computer.

-### Speeding Up Your Build

-Refer to this [link](https://wiki.lineageos.org/devices/klte/build#turn-on-caching-to-speed-up-build) to find out how to speed up your building process.

-Note: To prevent your computer from sleeping, download a software called "Caffeine", which engages a wakelock to prevent your computer from sleeping so that the computer does not disrupt the process automatically.

 ### Prepare The Device-specific Code

 After running "repo sync", click [here](https://source.android.com/setup/build/building) and follow the instructions to start the process of building Android.
 Now, the instructions might want you to run the following command: